 Upon the listing of our common stock on the New York Stock Exchange, we will be a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange.
-As a result, we qualify for, and intend to rely on, exemptions from certain corporate governance standards.
+We intend to rely on exemptions from certain corporate governance standards.
 You will not have the same protections afforded to stockholders of companies that are subject to such requirements.

 After the completion of this offering, Jason Murray and Mark Hancock collectively will control a majority of the voting power of shares eligible to vote in the election of our directors.
-Because more than 50% of the voting power in the election of our directors is held by an individual, group, or another company, we are a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange.
+Because more than 50% of the voting power in the election of our directors is held by an individual, group, or another company, we will be a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange.
 As a controlled company, we may elect not to comply with certain corporate governance requirements, including the requirements that, within one year of the date of the listing of our common stock:

-- a majority of our board of directors consists of "independent directors," as defined under the rules of such exchange; - our board of directors has a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; - our board of directors has a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - · there be an annual performance evaluation of the nominating and corporate governance and compensation committees.
+- · a majority of our board of directors consists of "independent directors," as defined under the rules of such exchange; - our board of directors has a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities: - our board of directors has a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - · there be an annual performance evaluation of the nominating and corporate governance and compensation committees.

 Following this offering and for so long as we remain a "controlled company," we may rely on these exemptions.
-As a result of any such election, our board of directors may not have a majority of independent directors, our compensation committee may not consist entirely of independent directors and our directors may not be nominated or selected by independent directors.
+Immediately following this offering, we will elect not to comply with certain corporate governance requirements under the rules, including the requirements that within one year of the completion of this offering we have a board that is composed of majority of independent directors and a nominating and corporate governance committee that is composed entirely of independent directors.
+As a result of these and any additional future elections, our board of directors may not have a majority of independent directors, our compensation committee may not consist entirely of independent directors and our directors may not be nominated or selected by independent directors.
 Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of the New York Stock Exchange rules.